hanabi/hanabi.github.io/docs/level-2.md

 <ReverseFinesse />

-- If the player with the "matching card" **does not** blind-play, then the clued card is probably the other copy, and can be played on the next turn.
+- If the player with the "connecting" card **does not** blind-play, then the clued card is probably the other copy, and can be played on the next turn.
 - For example, in a 3-player game:
   - The setup is the same as the last example.
 Bob is clued red, so he suspects a *Reverse Finesse* is occurring and discards.
   - Cathy discards.